ozyurtf/cpu-scheduler/README.md

 #### execv()

-execv() is a system call that is used to **execute a process.**
+execv() is a system call that is used to **execute a process**.

-When we call execv() we provide the path for the executable file as well as arguments just like below.
+When we call execv() we provide the path for the executable file as well as some arguments just like below.

 ```
 #include <unistd.h>